trallnag/ansible-roles-depot/eksctl/README.md

 Sets up [Eksctl](https://eksctl.io).

 Eksctl is installed with Homebrew.

-Eksctl is not kept up to date.
+It is not kept up to date.